Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experimental Details

 We report the RMSEs between each algorithm's filtering means and the ground truth filtering means in Table \ref{tab:filtering}.
 We compute the ground truth filtering means using a particle filter with $M={10}^6$ particles.
 In addition, we report the RMSEs between each algorithm's filtering means and the true states $x_{1:T}$ in Table \ref{tab:filteringa}, and between each algorithm's filtering standard deviations and the ground truth standard deviations in Table \ref{tab:filteringb}.
-Similarly, we observe that CDSB and CDSB-Cond achieve lower errors than CSGM and EnKF.
-In the case where the ensemble size $M=200$, however, when using the long diffusion process we observe occasional large errors for CDSB and CDSB-Cond.
-We conjecture that since CDSB is an iterative algorithm, inevitably small errors in regression can be accumulated.
+Similarly, we observe that CDSB and CDSB-C achieve lower errors than CSGM and EnKF.
+Interestingly, CSGM-C performs similarly well as CDSB-C for state estimation when $N=100$ steps, but performs worse for standard deviation estimation.
+In the case where the ensemble size $M=200$, however, when using the long diffusion process we observe occasional large errors for CDSB and CDSB-C. We conjecture that since CDSB is an iterative algorithm, inevitably small errors in regression can be accumulated.
 For small ensemble size and large number of diffusion steps, the model may thus be more prone to overfitting.
-However, for larger ensemble size $M\geq500$, we do not observe this issue, and CDSB-Cond achieves the lowest RMSE.
+However, for larger ensemble size $M\geq500$ we do not observe this issue.

 \tabcolsep=0.25cm